MaximumPigs/maximumpigs.github.io/_posts/2025-03-30-detection-engineering-where-to-start.md

    - How many of them start by executing the command "cmd"?
    - How many of them leverage rundll32.exe?
-   - How many of them call files from the "\users\public" directory?
+   - How many of them call files from the "\users\public\\" directory?

    Probably not too many, if any at all.
 These things would be considered "abnormal" in most environments.